sbrentan/ethix/README.md

 #### Registration and Beneficiary verification
 1. Sign up and create an account for both the donor and the beneficiary.

     > When doing so, remember that the connected wallet will be saved as the user wallet address, and thus will be used for validation and when refunding money.
 Be sure to register with two different wallets if you want to test the correct contract functioning and validation.
+All the extensive information required on sign up are meant to be used by the admin to perform the verification process.
+While we put them in the demo, when testing the application usage you can put fake values as they are not checked (except of course the information about email and password which are used to perform the login)
 2. Sign in with the admin account.

     > In the database provided there is already an admin account with email: `admin@admin.admin` and password: `Password1`.
 Feel free to use that account, the wallet connected however **must be** the one that deployed the contract.